oceanprotocol/docs/content/concepts/ocean-tokens.md

 **Ocean Tokens** are the [cryptocurrency](https://en.wikipedia.org/wiki/Cryptocurrency) associated with Ocean Protocol.
 They are standards-compliant [ERC-20 tokens](https://en.wikipedia.org/wiki/ERC-20).

 Ocean Tokens can, in principle, live in any EVM-compatible network.
-The [Ocean Token contract](https://github.com/oceanprotocol/keeper-contracts/blob/develop/contracts/OceanToken.sol) is deployed in the Ethereum Mainnet, Pacific Mainnet, and the Nile Testnet.
-The tokens sold in the Ocean Protocol token sale were in the Ethereum Mainnet.
+The Ocean Token contract is deployed in the Ethereum Mainnet, Pacific Mainnet, and the Nile Testnet.
+Only OCEAN within the Ethereum Mainnet carry any value reflected [on our token page](https://oceanprotocol.com/token).

 | Property                 | Value                                                                                                                                                                                                                                                                                                                                                                                                                              |
 | ------------------------ | ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |